QuestioWo/l4_amos_project/readme.md

 ## Important
 * It should be easy to rebuild and run your project and your dissertation
-        * Include clear instructions in the relevant directories to make this possible
+        * Include clear instructions in the relevant directories to make this possible -->

+## All code relevant to the project can be found in the `perceiver-io/` submodule in `src/`